igor-ribeiro/mpc-tui-rs/README.md

 # mpc-tui-rs
-MPC inpired TUI lib in Rust
+TUI lib in Rust inspired by MPC UI